Kerry sees nuclear deal with Iran as diplomacy warms

 Under discussion is a temporary deal entailing a freeze to higher-grade uranium enrichment - which Iran bills as fuel for a medical research reactor but which is also potential material for bombs - lasting about six months.

-(Additional reporting by Mahmoud Habboush, Marcus George, Peter Griffiths and John Irish; Writing by Giles Elgood; Editing by David Stamp and Jim Loney)
+(Additional reporting by Mahmoud Habboush, Marcus George, Peter Griffiths and John Irish; Writing by Giles Elgood; Editing by David Stamp)